balelulelo/KKA-Final-Project/README.md

     self.heuristics[node] = value
 ```
 - `set_heuristic`: Sets the heuristic value for a station (node).
-- This function supports the `Best-First` and `A* algorithms` by assigning `heuristic values` for better prioritization based on proximity to the goal.
+- This function use for `Best-First` and `A* algorithms` by assigning `heuristic values` for better prioritization based on proximity to the goal.

 #### 2e.
 How Best-First Search Works
 ```python